 BMJ Learning receives income from a range of sources to ensure wide and affordable access while maintaining full editorial independence.

 BMJ Learning receives income from the BMA to provide free access to BMA members.
 It receives an unrestricted educational grant from Univadis, a portal for healthcare professionals provided by MSD (Merck Sharp & Dohme), to provide free access for Univadis users across Europe, in English and other languages.
-It also contracts with a range of bodies including the National Institute for Health and Clinical Excellence to produce custom learning modules.
+It also contracts with a range of bodies including the National Institute for Health and Care Excellence to produce custom learning modules.